 The financial statements focus on the financial position, changes in financial position and cash flows of the Radio Station as a whole.
 They are prepared under the accrual basis of accounting.
 Assets and liabilities are categorized as current (due within one year) or noncurrent (due in greater than one year).
-Current year revenues and expenses are recognized when earned or incurred, regardless of when cash is exchanged.
+Revenues and expenses are recognized when earned or incurred, regardless of when cash is exchanged.
 Revenues and expenses are reported as either operating or nonoperating.
 Significant recurring sources of the Radio Station's revenues, including State appropriations and contributions, are nonoperating as defined by GASB.
-Depreciation is considered an operating expense and capital assets are reported at cost less accumulated depreciation.
+Depreciation is considered an operating expense.